cabinetoffice/national-leadership-centre-website/pages/privacy-connect.md

 NationalLeadership.gov.uk and Connect.NationalLeadership.gov.uk contain links to other websites.

-This privacy policy only applies to NationalLeadership.gov.uk and Connect.NationalLeadership.gov.uk, and does not cover other government services and transactions that we link to.
+This privacy policy only applies to NationalLeadership.gov.uk and Connect.NationalLeadership.gov.uk, and it does not cover other government services and transactions that we link to.

 ### Following a link to another website